algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   | Level 19  | 120                                      | 100%             | 60                                        | 105%             |
   | Level 20+ | 120                                      | 100%             | 60                                        | 105%             |

   - If the player loses a life after being affected by at least one speed increase, Blinky will return back to its default speed until the orange ghost (Clyde) leaves the ghost house.
-In this case, the applied sppeed to the ghost will be the speed matching the level and remaining pellets in the maze.
+In this case, the applied speed to the ghost will be the speed matching the level and remaining pellets in the maze.

 - **Pac-Man targetting:**
   - When Blinky is in chase mode, he is targetting the tile where Pac-Man is currently situated, which makes it a danger in the early game.